TheLocust3/FRC-Game-Simulator/README.md

 ### To-Do
  - Update for the 2017 game, Steamworks (List in order of priority)
    - Climb
-   - Load balls from Human Player Station
-   - Highgoal on the Boiler
-   - Lowgoal on the Boiler
    - Intake balls from the ground
    - Empty Hopper
    - Intake gears from the ground
+ - Simulate human player action
  - Create a wiki documenting how to actually write code for this simulator
+ - Unit testing

 ### Bugs
  - Cannot move in amounts smaller than about 100 px/s